wendiiwong/datasciencecoursera/GettingNCleaningData/Assignment/CodeBook.md

 ## Code Book - Human Activity Recognition Using Smartphones

+## Introduction
+This code book describes the variables, the data, and work that performed to clean up the raw data for Getting and Cleaning Data Course Project.
+The goal of the project is to prepare a tidy data set that can be used for later analysis.
+The data used in this project is collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description is available on UCI Machine Learning Repository, and you can download the raw data for the project.
+Refer to [README.md](https://github.com/wendiiwong/datasciencecoursera/blob/master/GettingNCleaningData/Assignment/README.md) for information regarding how to read the dataset into R.

 ## Key Concepts
 To achieve the project's goal to prepare tidy data that can be used for later analysis, five main steps are included.